brianfoshee/100-Days-of-SwiftUI/README.md

 You can pass a custom label to a Button's trailing closure to customize it.
 This is typically used when you want an image to be the background.

+> when should an alert be shown and how?
+Views are a function of our program
+> state, and alerts aren’t an exception to that.
+So, rather than saying “show
+> the alert”, we instead create our alert and set the conditions under which it
+> should be shown.

+> any button inside an alert will automatically dismiss the alert

+add trailing closure to alert to add additional message.

 # Day 19
 13 April
 https://www.hackingwithswift.com/100/swiftui/19